Bristol Dinosaur Project: Background

 The Bristol dinosaur, Thecodontosaurus antiquus, was found in 1834, and named in 1836, and did not achieve much recognition locally, either at the time of discovery, in the 1830s, nor later, when it was restudied, in the 1870s, 1900s, or 1990s.

-Then, after the re-examination of specimens collected in the 1830s, still located in Bristol City Museum and Art Gallery, and the collection of additional specimens from Tytherington quarry, in the 1970s, local palaeontologists and geologists realised there was potential to use the newly reinvigorated research programme as a means to include the public, especially local children, in the excitement of scientific discovery.
+After the re-examination of specimens collected in the 1830s, still located in Bristol City Museum and Art Gallery, and the collection of additional specimens from Tytherington quarry, in the 1970s, local paleontologists and geologists realised the potential to use the newly reinvigorated research programme as a means to include the public, especially local children, in the excitement of scientific discovery.

 Funding

 Initially, the Bristol Dinosaur Project was funded by the University of Bristol using widening participation funds.
 These were funds intended to reach out to local schools that did not have a reputation for sending many children to university.
-By sending students to visit those schools, it was hoped that children might be inspired, work hard, and then later apply to study at university.
+By sending students to visit those schools, it was hoped that children will be inspired to later apply to study at university.

-Then, the Bristol Dinosaur Project received substantial funding from the Heritage Lottery Fund, and it was able to operate at a much more ambitious level, from 2010-2013.
+The Bristol Dinosaur Project received substantial funding from the Heritage Lottery Fund, and was able to operate at a much more ambitious level, from 2010-2013.
 After that funding cycle, the University of Bristol continued funding of the project for widening participation purposes.

 Engagement

-From the start, the Bristol Dinosaur Project sought to engage children in two age groups, 7- to 9-year-olds, and 14- to 15-year-olds.
-With younger children, it has always been very easy to engage their enthusiasm – it is enough to pass round a dinosaur bone or tooth, and they are thrilled to be handling the real thing.
-With the teenagers, it is more important to let them see how much fun a career in science, or a related field, can be.
-At that age, young people are making important choices that may affect the rest of their lives - whether to engage with their academic studies or not, whether to focus on science or other disciplines.
+The Bristol Dinosaur Project aims to address children in two age groups: 7 to 9 year-olds and 14 to 15 year-olds.
+It focuses on teenagers and young adults rather than young children in order to encourage an academic pursuit in this subject.